singla007/picsgram/README.md

 ### 4. Edit the database schema optional for clean experience

 Go to the `server/prisma` folder.
-1st command to make migartions and it will make sql file in migrations folder, 2nd command is ued for executing the given change in schema.prisma file:
+1st command to make migartions and it will make sql file in migrations folder, 2nd command is ued for executing the given changes in schema.prisma file:

 sh
 npx prisma migrate dev --name rename-migration --create-only